ewaldmire/ascender/docs/docsite/rst/userguide/notifications.rst

 Webhook payloads
 ^^^^^^^^^^^^^^^^^

-Ascender sends by default the following data at the webhook endpoint:
+climber sends by default the following data at the webhook endpoint:

 ::